Intel-bigdata/HiBench/docs/build-hibench.md

 Supported frameworks includs: hadoopbench, sparkbench, flinkbench, stormbench, gearpumpbench.

+### Specify Scala Version ###
+To specify the Scala version, use -Dscala=xxx(2.10 or 2.11).
+By default, it builds for scala 2.10.

+    mvn -Dscala=2.11 clean package
+tips:
+Because some maven plugins cannot support scala version perfectly, there are some exceptions.

+1.No matter what scala version is specified, the module (gearpumpbench/streaming) is always built in scala 2.11.

+2.When the spark verison is specified to 2.0, the module (sparkbench/streaming) is only supported for scala 2.11.

 ### Specify Spark Version ###
 To specify the spark version, use -Dspark=xxx(1.6 or 2.0).
 By default, it builds for spark 1.6.